ycm-core/YouCompleteMe/README.md

 Indeed all of YCM and ycmd code is Python 3 code, with a lot of gubbins to make it work also on Python 2.
-This makes the code more complex, requires double testing of everything, and restricts the developers from using certain new langauge features, ultimately restricting the features we can deliver to users.
+This makes the code more complex, requires double testing of everything, and restricts the developers from using certain new language features, ultimately restricting the features we can deliver to users.

 On 1st January 2020, Python 2 will be officially end of life.
 And therefore, so